 Admission to the final exam will be obtained when the following criteria are met

 - Passing the Exercises: Each exercise sheet is assessed by the acquired points in percent.
-In the ten best of 12 exercise sheets an average of at least 50% of the points must be achieved.
+In the 11 exercise sheets an average of at least 50% of the points must be achieved.

-Example: A student has acquired 2 times 90% and 9 times 40% of the points, thus the average of the best nine 51.1%.
+Example: A student has acquired 3 times 90% and 8 times 35% of the points, thus the average is 50%.
 The exercise is passed by.

 - Passing the micro exams: The micro exams are evaluated by the acquired points in percent.
 In the three best of four micro exams at least 50% of the points must be achieved on average.

-You can hand in your solution of the current exercise sheet at the Wendnesday lecture (BEFORE the lecture begins) or, if you want to hand it in before, you can through it into the indicated box in the systems and control laboratory (Lehrstuhl für Systemtheorie, Regelungstechnik und Optimierung) in building 102, 1st floor.
+You can hand in your solution of the current exercise sheet at the Monday lecture (BEFORE the lecture begins) or, if you want to hand it in before, you can throw it into the indicated box in the systems control and optimization laboratory (Lehrstuhl für Systemtheorie, Regelungstechnik und Optimierung) in building 102, 1st floor, Anbau.

 |Micro exam||Date||PDF of exam||PDF with solutions|

-Micro exams of last semester can be found here:
+Micro exams of recent years can be found here: